briansdenny/briandenny.net-dev/content/authors/admin/_index.md

         percent: 80
         icon: camera

+languages:
+  - name: English ...
+I deleted this whole section, including the "languages" above but the header "Languages" stayed on the page after publishing.
+Find it and then remove that and this section.
+    percent: 100
+  - name: Chinese
+    percent: 75
+  - name: Portuguese
+    percent: 25

 # Awards.
 #   Add/remove as many awards below as you like.
 #   Only `title`, `awarder`, and `date` are required.